What's in this article?

 Local SEO for lawyers

-The simplest way to improve your local SEO is to create a Google Business account for your law firm.
+One of the most straightforward ways to enhance your local SEO is by creating a Google Business account for your law firm.

 - Phone number